teambit/docs/docs/bit-dot-dev/bit-dev.md

 Bit.dev provides the **world’s most advanced component explorer**, which combines smart search and filtering features with an amazing visual experience to indulge your team.

-Bit.dev's component explorer allows searching across all the remote collections that the user has access to, such as the public collections and the user/organization's own components.
+Bit.dev's component explorer allows searching across all the remote scopes that the user has access to, such as the public scopes and the user/organization's own components.
 The component explorer uses metadata of the component - tags, language, framework, and size - for advanced semantic searching capabilities, making it quick and simple to find any component that already exists in your team’s codebase.

 Reuse and collaboration on components is key to accelerating development and creating a consistent experience for your users across pages and applications.